minhdtb/iec-60870/README.md

 ## License

 IEC-60870 is licensed under [MIT](http://www.opensource.org/licenses/mit-license.php "Read more about the MIT license form").
+Refer to license.txt for more information.